villagertech/DOMObjects/README.md

 ## Children
 Out of the box, a root object comes empty, plain and boring.
 Start by adding some children by using the `new_child` method.
 Once created it can be referenced and operated on.
-Children can also be referenced as a context, as see further in this example.
+Children can also be referenced by context, as seen further in this example.
 ```
     ROOT.new_child("first_born")
     ROOT.first_born.name